Design comparison

 I'm little confuse. how different???"This one is more for FrontEndMentor itself, but to avoid getting the "Pages should contain a level-one heading" error message in your accessibility report, you can just add a <h1> at the top of your page and hide it using CSS.
 It's kind of a cheatsy way, but since FEM doesn't recognize that these are only components and not entire webpages, it judges them as if they are." how to hide h1? what element I should use?? sorry for my english language.
 I'm not good at English.

-0 - @KoiHastPosted over 1 year ago
+0 - @KoiHastPosted almost 2 years ago

 Hey, great job on this project!
 I just noticed a couple things that may help you out on future projects.